Term vs Whole Life Insurance

 Which is Better Term or Whole Life Insurance?

-If you have to choose between term insurance and whole life insurance, term is the better choice for you.
+If you are undecided between term insurance and whole life insurance, term is the better choice for you.

 A term policy provides you with a substantial amount of coverage at extremely low rates.
 Also, you have the option of converting it into a whole life policy when you are older.

-What do the experts have to say about the term vs. whole life debate?
+What do the personal finance experts have to say about the term vs. whole life debate?
 Let us find out.

 Dave Ramsey’s Advice on Term vs Whole

-Dave Ramsey says that the return on investment from whole life policies is meager and is not enough to build a sufficient retirement corpus.
+Dave Ramsey says that the return on investment from whole life policies is meager and is not enough to build a sufficient retirement fund.

 So, he recommends buying a term policy whose coverage amount is equivalent to 10 to 12 times your annual income.
 He also says that the duration of your term policy should be long enough to cover you until your children become independent and start living on their own.